 Caroline teaches a non linear, non dogmatic approach which is an invitation into individual expression and freedom from restrictive and habitual movement patterns.
 Key to this is the creating of a safe practice environment where individuals are encouraged to let go of striving or pushing.

-The Yotopia sequences, with their spiraling movements and use of pulsation have been a strong influence.
-Click here for more information on Yotopia.
+The Yotopia sequences, with their spiralling movements and use of pulsation have been a strong influence.

 Click below to read the an article in the Covent Garden Journal which features my class at Yotopia